louis-e/NANO-SAT-01/README.md

 ## Video Demonstration
-This video is a little bit older and without a case for the satellite.
+This video is a bit older and without a case for the satellite.
 Unfortunately Github doesn't has a embed function. https://www.youtube.com/watch?v=-WKYAunGefg
 <br>
 This is a newer video demonstrating the new graphical Ground Control software.